jaog1992/42_philosophers/README.md

     The philo_routine works likewise.

 6. Witness routine:
 Thread routines has void * as arguments, thus, we cast the argument to a variable with the desired data type.

-The and infinite while look checks if anyone dies (1) or if all of the philos ate (1).
+An infinite while look checks if anyone dies, dead_flag == 1 or if all of the philos ate no_more_meals_flag == 1.

-	- dead_flag(philos)
+- <b>dead_flag(philos)</b>
 	Checks if the time since the last meal is >= to the time to die.
 	If yes the dead_flag==1 and the while loop ends.

-	-no_more_meals_flag(philos)
+- <b>no_more_meals_flag(philos)</b>
 	If the las argument is not set it will always return 0.
-        Else it will check all the philos 1 by 1 and if they all ate it changes de dead_flag to 1 (which all philos and the witness have a pointer to), and returns a 1 to end the loop.
+	Else it will check all the philos 1 by 1 and if they all ate it changes de dead_flag to 1 (which all philos and the witness have a pointer to),and returns a 1 to end the loop.

-7. Rutina del filosofo:
+7. philosopher routine:
 We cast the argument to a t_philo structure.
 If the philo has an even id we wait time_to_eat - 20.
 Else we enter a loop that ends when the dead_flag == 1 (it means that the philo died or all ate...
-I know the name is confusing)
+I know the name is confusing).
 The loop calls the eat, dream, and think functions.

 All the resources that are accessed by different thread are protected by mutexes.